 Blurred boundaries: That was then; this is now

-Constant checking of email, social media and the other apps that chime and buzz away on our phones is for most of us a familiar feature of life at home.
-But for the sake of our relationships, isn’t it time we weaned ourselves off more at home and back into a more analogue world?
+Constant checking of email, social media, and the other apps that chime and buzz away on our phones is for most of us a familiar feature of life at home.
+But for the sake of our relationships, isn’t it time we weaned ourselves off more at home and back into a more analog world?

-This new era of internet has violated all the gates of a happy family.
-Schools send out e-mails – announcements about homework events and what nots.
+This new era of the internet has violated all the gates of a happy family.
+Schools send out e-mails – announcements about homework events and whatnots.
 Here kids are getting “business” as well as social messages when they’re at home.
 For adults, work doesn’t end just because they leave the office.
-In fact, companies equip their people with smart phones and laptops so employees are accessible 24/7.
+In fact, companies equip their people with smartphones and laptops so employees are accessible 24/7.
 Physicians are used to getting emergency calls.
-But now there are insurance emergencies, technology emergencies, sales emergencies, accounting emergencies and so on.
+But now there are insurance emergencies, technology emergencies, sales emergencies, accounting emergencies, and so on.

 Once the walls between home and the outside world come down, it’s hard to build them back up again.
 But, you can make it better.